 Step by step

-Comprehensive documentation on sandbox and production access, third-party licensed payment service provider registration, and third-party application integration is posted on the ERSTE Developer Portal: https://developers.erstegroup.com/
+Comprehensive documentation and access to the dedicated interface API, third-party licensed payment service provider registration, and third-party application integration is posted on the ERSTE Developer Portal: https://developers.erstegroup.com